House of Glücksburg

 The House of Schleswig-Holstein-Sonderburg-Glücksburg, also known by its short name as the House of Glücksburg, is the senior surviving branch of the German House of Oldenburg, one of Europe's oldest royal houses.
-Oldenburg house members have reigned at various times in Denmark, (Note: Oldenburg family members reigned in Denmark from Christian I of Denmark became King of Denmark in 1448.
+Glücksburg house members have reigned at various times in Denmark, (Note: Oldenburg family members reigned in Denmark from Christian I of Denmark became King of Denmark in 1448.
 The last sovereign who descended patrilineally from the House of Glücksburg and House of Oldenburg was Margrethe II.
-The Danish royal family continues using the name Glücksburg, although the present King—since 2024—descends patrilineally from the Monpezat family.)
-Norway, Sweden, Iceland, Greece, several northern German states, and Russia (Note: Often known as Romanov-Holstein-Gottorp, which descends patrilineally from the Holstein-Gottorp cadet branch of the House of Oldenburg).
+The Danish royal family continues using the name Glücksburg, although the present king—since 2024—descends patrilineally from the Monpezat family.)
+Norway, Greece, the United Kingdom and in northern German states.
 (Note: King Charles III of the United Kingdom is agnatically descended from the House of Glücksburg via his father Prince Philip of Greece and Denmark.
 However, he and his family belong to the House of Windsor.)
 It takes its name from the family seat in Glücksburg, a small town in Schleswig-Holstein, Germany.

-Current monarch King Charles III and King Harald V, former monarch Queen Margrethe II and former consorts Queen Anne-Marie of Greece and Queen Sofia of Spain are patrilineal members of cadet branches of the House of Glücksburg.
+Patrilineal members of the House of Glücksburg include the current King of Norway, Haakon VIII, the former monarch Queen Margrethe II of Denmark, and former consorts Queen Anne-Marie of Greece, Queen Sofía of Spain, and Prince Philip, Duke of Edinburgh.

 The present senior member of the House of Oldenburg and the House of Glücksburg and traditional heir to the family's ancestral lands, including Glücksburg itself, is Friedrich Ferdinand, Prince of Schleswig-Holstein (born 1985), who heads the foundation that owns the family's ancestral seat, Glücksburg Castle.